-Mark Brown: Double murder accused called himself ‘psychopath with a conscience’
+Mark Brown: Double murder-accused called himself ‘psychopath with a conscience’

 Brown has since admitted to disposing of her body "in a panic" after what he said was an accident in which she died at Little Bridge Farm.

-His message, which was read out by Mr Atkinson at the start of the trial, continued: "The things I have done weigh heavily on my heart, on my head and my soul.
+His message, which was read out at the start of the trial, continued: "The things I have done weigh heavily on my heart, on my head and my soul.
 A psychopath with a conscience - it's a joke really."

 'Sectioned'